Jason Todd: Publication history

 By the time Len Wein took over as editor of DC Comics' Batman titles in 1982, Dick Grayson had largely moved on to starring as the leader of the young superhero team the Teen Titans in DC's New Teen Titans title.
 However, with the character no longer featured in Batman comics, the disadvantages of telling Batman stories without the character to act as a sounding board for the protagonist became apparent.
-Jason Todd was created as Dick Grayson's replacement as Robin.
-The character debuted in Batman #357 (March 1983) and made his first full appearance in Detective Comics #525 (April 1983), but it wasn't until later that year that he would appear in costume as Robin in Batman #366 (December 1983) when he showed up towards the end of the story to help Batman fight the Joker.
+Jason Todd was created to become Dick Grayson's replacement as Robin.
+The character debuted in Batman #357 (March 1983) and made his first full appearance in Detective Comics #525 (April 1983), but it was not until later that year that he would appear in costume as Robin in Batman #366 (December 1983) when he showed up towards the end of the story to help Batman fight the Joker.

 Following the 1985 limited series Crisis on Infinite Earths, DC took the opportunity to reboot many of its properties.
 The character was completely revamped.
 According to Dennis O'Neil, who took over as Batman editor in 1986, "[The fans] did hate him.
 I don't know if it was fan craziness—maybe they saw him as usurping Dick Grayson's position.
 Some of the mail response indicated that this was at least on some people's minds."